nicksz/jTime/README.md

            }, 35000);
 ```

-How to make a condition be whether an event has occurred:
 General pattern for making a condition in t_ the occurrence of an event:

 0. set a shared-scope var flag = false;